oblivia-simplex/Narrativity/2_schneider.md

 into my pants.
 He handed me a napkin and resumed, his talk easily inflated by this gesture he had made only for me.

-\"One should always be present.
-Yes, at the very least, one should face one\'s responsibilities!\"
+"One should always be present.
+Yes, at the very least, one should face one's responsibilities!\"

 His hand had taken my plate away from me.
 How very odd this seems to me now, I must say, for just as I had earlier seen no food, I had now